trpc/trpc/www/docs/further/further-reading.md

 - Don't have to mess with REST or GraphQL
 - Well-tested & production-ready
-- HTTP caching of queries
 - Works great with React Native (although Blitz doesn't yet have good docs or utils for this)

 ### Benefits with tRPC

+- Easy HTTP caching of queries as requests are made with GET rather than POST (Blitz will be adding support for this too)
 - Query batching out-of-the-box
 - Not tied to React or the Next.js runtime
 - Can be added to existing brownfield projects and adopted incrementally